galah-group/galah-updater/docs/DiscoveryProtocol2.md

 ## Getting Specific Version Info

-After the Galah-Installer has decided that it needs to upgrade (or downgrade) it should send a `GET` request to `http://gi.galahgroup.com/version-info/PROGRAM-NAME/VERSION.json` (ex: `http://gi.galahgroup.com/galah-core/sheep/1.0.3.json`) and its corresponding PGP key (`http://gi.galahgroup.com/version-info/PROGRAM-NAME/VERSION.json.pgp`).
+After the Galah-Installer has decided that it needs to upgrade (or downgrade) it should send a `GET` request to `http://gi.galahgroup.com/version-info/PROGRAM-NAME/VERSION.json` (ex: `http://gi.galahgroup.com/galah-core/sheep/1.0.3.json`) and its corresponding signature (`http://gi.galahgroup.com/version-info/PROGRAM-NAME/VERSION.json.sig`).
 It should also grab the versions between the version being moved to and the old version so no migrations are missed.
-AFTER verifying the JSON file is properly signed, Galah-Installer should parse the JSON and see something like the following.
+AFTER verifying the JSON file(s) is properly signed, Galah-Installer should parse the JSON and see something like the following.

 ```json
 {